taoo0316/Intro-to-DS-Final-Project/README.md

 # YSC2239-Final-Project
 Created together with Laura Sutanto and Joshua Vargas, the project uses feature engineering to predict the price of Airbnb hotels in New York City.
+This is the final project of YSC2239, Introduction to Data Science.